elifesciences/elife-xpub/docs/deploying/infrastructure.md

   - Done using ./bldr launch:elife-xpub,prod (then picks the saltstack up from the formula)
   - For "prod" this still deploys a local postgres

-- Create New Jenkins pipeline: "prod-elife-xpub"
+- Create New Jenkins pipeline: "prod-elife-xpub".
+But any new environment needs to get added to one of the two existing Jenkins pipelines.

 - This new pipeline needs to point to a new approved branch "approved", and is triggered manually.